 Exchanges make money by charging fees for conducting transactions, but there are other websites you can visit to interact directly with other users who are looking to sell cryptocurrencies.
 LocalBitcoins is one popular example.
 The process will likely be more drawn out than with an exchange, and there is the added risk of dealing directly with a stranger whose currency you can’t verify.
 If you’re new to cryptocurrency, you’ll likely want to use an exchange.

-One other option that’s becoming more prevalent is the Bitcoin ATM — there are almost 25,000 U.S. locations in September 2021.
+One other option that’s becoming more prevalent is the Bitcoin ATM — there were more than 50,000 U.S. locations in April 2022.
 You can use them to purchase Bitcoin and send it to your wallet.

 How to Store Your Cryptocurrency